 However, the read/write splitting feature cannot fix the data inconsistency issue that is caused by a replication delay.
 The replication delay increases if the loads on databases are heavy.
 For example, when you execute data definition language (DDL) statements to add columns to a large table or insert a large amount of data.
 In this case, you cannot retrieve the latest data from read-only nodes.

-- Eventual consistency: Apsara PolarDB synchronizes data from the writer node to read-only nodes by using asynchronous physical replication.
+PolarDB achieves data synchronization between the primary node and read-only nodes by implementing asynchronous physical replication.
 After the data on the primary node is updated, the updates are synchronized to read-only nodes.
-The latency between writes and replication depends on the load on the writer node.
-This asynchronous replication enables eventual consistency between the writer node and read-only nodes.
+The replication delay depends on the write loads (in milliseconds) on the primary node.
+The asynchronous replication ensures eventual data consistency between the primary node and read-only nodes.
 PolarDB provides the following consistency levels to meet your business requirements in different scenarios:

 INSERT INTO t1(id, price) VALUES(111, 96); UPDATE t1 SET price = 100 WHERE id=111; SELECT price FROM t1;

 To reduce loads on the primary node and send as many read requests to read-only nodes as possible, we recommend that you select eventual consistency.

 To solve the data inconsistency issue caused by eventual consistency, requests are split in most cases.
 The requests that require high consistency are sent to the primary node.
 The requests that accept eventual consistency are sent to read-only nodes by using the read/write splitting feature.
 However, this increases the loads on the primary node, reduces the performance of read/write splitting, and complicates the application development.